B-UMMI/chewBBACA/README.md

 `--fr` (Optional) Force process reset even if there are temporary
        files from a previous process that was interrupted (default: False).

+`--db`, `--store-profiles` (Optional) If the profiles in the output matrix should be
+	stored in a local SQLite database.
+The SQLite database is stored in the "profiles_database" folder inside the schema's directory (default: False).

 By default, the AlleleCall process uses the Prodigal training file included in the schema's directory and it is not necessary to pass a training file to the `--ptf` argument.
 If a text file with a list of gene identifiers is passed to the `--gl` parameter, the process will only perform allele calling for the genes in the list.